Main content

 • Go online to complete your request for CPT authorization from the International Student & Scholar Services (ISSS) office via the student portal.

-*You will need to request and then upload a formal employment offer letter from your externship supervisor (see below or this "Required Documents" tab for letter requirements).
-You should also email a copy of this letter to Derrick Howard before applying online.
+• You will need to upload an employment offer letter from your externship supervisor (see below or this "CPT Procedure and Required Documents" tab for letter requirements).
+You should email a copy of the letter to Lauren Jirak before applying online.

 • You cannot start your externship (including orientation or training) without your new, CPT I-20.
 Doing so will jeopardize your immigration status and Emory University School of Law enrollment.

-Summer Internship or Employment
+Summer or Academic Year Internship or Employment

-First Summer Internship or Employment:
+First Summer Internship or Employment (Non-Externship):

-If you plan to intern/work off-campus during the summer, and this is your first CPT request, you will need to request CPT authorization as outlined below:
+If you plan to intern/work off-campus during the summer, and this is your first summer CPT request, you will need to request CPT authorization as outlined below:

 • Once you have secured a summer position – and no later than two weeks before you start the position – you should request CPT authorization.